 The four-part series, previously titled My Name is Lizzie, is written by Emilia di Girolamo (The Tunnel) and produced by Story Films.

-Starting on Friday, 13 August at 9PM, the drama will examine the high-pressure investigation into the devastating murder of Rachel Nickell in 1992.
+Currently airing Friday nights at 9PM, the drama examines the high-pressure investigation into the devastating murder of Rachel Nickell in 1992.

 Examining the complicated and toxic sexual politics of the early ‘90s and the police’s obsession with the wrong man, My Name is Lizzie enters a dysfunctional world, where a female undercover officer, codename ‘Lizzie James’, is asked to become sexual bait for a suspected killer.

 Niamh Algar (The Virtues, Raised by Wolves and Calm with Horses) will play the title role of 'Lizzie James'.

 Also on the cast are Sion Daniel Young (Keeping Faith, Doc Martin) as Colin Stagg, Harry Treadaway (The Crown, Star Trek: Picard) as Keith Pedder, Eddie Marsan (Ray Donovan, Vice) as Paul Britton, Nathaniel Martello-White (I Hate Suzie, Collateral, Small Axe: Mangrove) as Baz and Rochenda Sandall (Line of Duty, Criminal: UK) as Lucy.

 Channel 4 tease: "Five months on from the crime and The Met Police are still no closer to capturing the man they’re convinced is responsible.
 First identified through a BBC Crimewatch appeal, the evidence is stacked against Colin Stagg.
 The media feed a national obsession, covering every detail of the case and demanding justice.